wandb/docs/docs/support/difference_wandbinit_modes.md

 tags:
    - experiments
 ---

-Modes can be "online", "offline" or "disabled", and default to online.
+Modes can be "online", "offline", or "disabled", with the default set to online.

-`online`(default): In this mode, the client sends data to the wandb server.
+`online` (default): The client sends data to the wandb server.

-`offline`: In this mode, instead of sending data to the wandb server, the client will store data on your local machine which can be later synced with the [`wandb sync`](../ref/cli/wandb-sync.md) command.
+`offline`: The client stores data locally on the machine instead of sending it to the wandb server.
+Use the [`wandb sync`](../ref/cli/wandb-sync.md) command to synchronize the data later.

-`disabled`: In this mode, the client returns mocked objects and prevents all network communication.
-The client will essentially act like a no-op.
-In other words, all logging is entirely disabled.
-However, stubs out of all the API methods are still callable.
-This is usually used in tests.
+`disabled`: The client simulates operation by returning mocked objects and prevents any network communication.
+All logging is disabled, but all API method stubs remain callable.
+This mode is typically used for testing.